Dates of significance

 Date of Significance: Epilepsy Awareness Day

-Description: Purple Day is a global initiative dedicated to raising epilepsy awareness, dispelling myths, and increasing support for people living with epilepsy
+Description: A global initiative dedicated to raising epilepsy awareness, dispelling myths, and increasing support for people living with epilepsy.

 Date: 29 March